Illustration of person holding a giant pen

 Advertiser: Inspira Health Network

-If you’ve worked in healthcare marketing, you’ve no doubt encountered the familiar phenomenon: A hospital buys an expensive piece of equipment and thinks patients will be really excited to see ads around that piece of equipment.
+If you’ve worked in healthcare marketing, you’ve undoubtedly encountered the familiar phenomenon: A hospital buys an expensive piece of equipment and thinks patients will be excited to see ads around that piece of equipment.

-Of course, you and I know that patients don’t actually care about the $6 million that the hospital spent on a fancy new MRI, the $100 million specialty treatment wing or even the expensive new robotic surgery tools.
+Of course, you and I know that patients don’t care about the $6 million the hospital spent on a fancy new MRI, the $100 million specialty treatment wing, or even the expensive new robotic surgery tools.

 Which is exactly what Inspira Health did.

-Key Takeaway: Patients don’t care about “capital improvement projects” unless you find an awfully creative way to make them care.
+Key Takeaway: Patients will not care about “capital improvement projects” unless you find a creative way to make them care with medical ads (focused on treating illness) supporting your healthcare marketing and advertising campaigns (focused on preventing illness).

 For Your Consideration: A Hospital